 - Vancouver to Honolulu: 360 – 635 CAD

-If the prices seem a little high, don’t forget to check the flight prices of Hawaii’s other airports too when booking a flight.
+It’s always good to check Hawaii’s other airports too when booking a flight.
 Depending on where you’re coming from, this can sometimes work out cheaper.
 Keep in mind that airline prices dip low all the time, and there’s always the chance of grabbing a sweet deal with an error fare.

 ESTIMATED EXPENSE: $35-$165/day

 Let’s have a look at accommodation options!
 Picking where to stay depends on personal preference and budget.
 If you’re low on finances, you’ll want to book a dorm in a hostel.
 But, if you prefer privacy, and don’t mind paying a bit more, budget hotels are also an option.
 We’ve put together a list of the best treehouses in Hawaii, and you’ll be surprised to know that there are some awesome budget options available if you’re looking for a unique place to stay!

-You’ll have three main choices for accommodation in Hawaii: hostels, Airbnb, and hotels.
+You’ll have three main choices when looking for places to stay in Hawaii: hostels, Airbnb, and hotels.
 Let’s go over all three, so you can decide which style of Hawaii living suits you best.

 In each of these categories, we’ve included an option for the Big Island, Maui, and Oahu, – the three islands you’re definitely going to want to check out.
 This will give you a general idea of the prices you can expect on each island.